About the project

 The Royal Academy of Art

-Tomorrow’s Tigers is currently on show in the Academicians’ Room in the Keeper’s House, the Royal Academy of Art’s private members club.
+Tomorrow’s Tigers has recently been shown to great acclaim in the prestigious Academicians’ Room at the Royal Academy of Art’s private members club.

 With only 10 editions of each design being produced, we anticipate the rugs will be highly sought after.